radumanea23/UCSDFlockFreightCapstone/_site/README.md

-# This is the Github project folder for our website.
+# Offer Acceptance in the Freight Industry

 #The website can be found at this link:
 #